schornon/SurfHero/README.md

 # ![](https://dropovercl.s3.amazonaws.com/ba6264eb-6919-4f62-a233-2790b48fa222/e5ac70ce-1ae7-4021-b23b-22cba9528876/f8e66dbc-13e7-4064-a583-c427ddc3e3d9.svg)

-**BChan** can change your default browser in few clicks.
-Also, BChan has settings, where you can configure exceptions.
+**BChan** can change your default browser in a few clicks.
+Also, BChan has Settings, where you can configure exceptions.

 <details>
   <summary>Demo</summary>